devonorourke/mysosoup/docs/contamination_investigations.md

 **Dunn pairwise comparisons:** Summaries available [here](https://github.com/devonorourke/mysosoup/tree/master/data/text_tables/dunn/contam_check)
   - The majority of significant pairwise comparisons exist between Site and Dates that are not overlapping on a calendar: June and September.
 There are differences in diversity estimates across a range of Hill Numbers, and these differences tend to occur mainly for both sites between the June and September months (that is, there are significant differences between those Months within and between Sites).
 The number of differences are reduced among the `wNTC` dataset, suggesting that including the ASVs present in negative controls may drown out the signal.
 This doesn't necessarily indicate these are especially contaminated features - simply that they are likely present in so many samples and at such a high abundance that their inclusion is swamping the ability to detect meaningful differences among Site and Date groups.

+175 guano samples were extracted by plate method.
+80 and 95 samples were collected at Hickory Bottoms and Egner sites, respectively.
+Likewise, there were between 26 to 75 samples collected at each Month.
+If contamination was pervasive, we would have expected no significant differences between either group, yet there is strong evidence of differences in diversity estimates by Month.
+The lack of differences between sites isn't unexpected - artificial roosts installed at each site were only a few miles apart, thus we don't expect a substantial number of differences in available prey items.
+We next explored how the composition of those prey items differed, with the expectation that if samples were frequently contaminated, that most samples would look very similar to each other.
+Moreover, the samples that were extracted on plates should have relatively shorter distances in species compositions to negative control samples than those extracted by single tube extractions.
+Further, these distances should be shortest among samples in wells neighboring negative controls.

 # Beta diversity
 We assessed beta diversity using four different measures: two non-phylogenetic and three phylogenetic.
   - Non-phylogenetic included: